 Horses Provide a Powerful Reflection

-As our Equine Specialist often reminds us, you can’t hide your feelings from a horse.
+We believe that the horse and human relationship models the relationships we have in our everyday lives and is essential in helping our students build better connections with their family, peers, and teachers.
 Horses’ intuitive sense of emotion and nonverbal communication make them the ideal teachers for pre-teens and teens to become more aware of their demeanor.

 Most of the interaction between humans and horses occurs nonverbally.
-This means that horses are especially attuned to small changes in stance, tone of voice, facial expression, and more.
-Because of this, equine relational programming offers invaluable insight into how students communicate with their family, siblings, and peers.
+This means that horses are especially attuned to small changes in emotional states.
+Because of this, equine relational programming offers invaluable insight into how students communicate with their families, siblings, and peers.

 Equine programming helps students overcome their struggles and reconnect with their friends and families.
 Horses teach students to be more self-aware and exercise greater control over their internal states.

-The communication skills required for working with a horse directly translate into the communication skills needed to have healthy relationships with their families, peers, teachers, and other important figures.
-Trails Carolina’s equine specialist can help create these changes for your child.
+The communication skills required for working with a horse directly translate into the communication skills needed to have healthy, reciprocal relationships with their families, peers, teachers, and other important figures in their lives.
+Trails Carolina’s Equine Specialist can help create these changes for your child.